Sreejarai123/barbiebaddie/README.md

 ## Accessing the Project
 To access the Dressup Game Application, please use the following link: [Game Link](https://codecouturebaddies.github.io/codec/)

+Or to build our game just **git clone https://github.com/codecouturebaddies/codec.git**

 ## Features
 **Dress Up Characters:** You can dress up the characters in the game using a wide range of clothing and accessories.
 Mix and match different items to create unique outfits.